BackendStack21/http-lambda-proxy/README.md

 ```

 ## Usage
-The following examples describe how to use `http-lambda-proxy` with `restana`:
+The following example describe how to use `http-lambda-proxy` with `restana`:
 ```js
 const lambdaProxy = require('http-lambda-proxy')
 const proxy = lambdaProxy({